tengyifei/gwtphp/README.md

 }
 ?>
 ```
-Now the site is ready!
+Now your site is ready!

 ![Working demo](http://i58.tinypic.com/kcccir.png)

+## GWT auto-wiping of WAR folder ##
+During each invocation, the GWT Compiler deletes all files residing within the WAR folder.
+This could be problematic as our implementation is also written inside that folder.
+One solution is to put `composer.json` and `rpc.php` in the parent directory, and copy the newly generated gwtphp-maps headers manually after compilation.

 ## Logging ##
 GWTPHP uses Log4PHP for recording debugging messages.
 By default, all logging switches are turned off.
-You may enable logging by editing logging rpc.php and uncomment the respective configurations.
+You may enable logging by editing rpc.php and uncomment the respective configurations.

 The log file is located in the same directory as rpc.php.
 But these paths may be changed in rpc.php.